 Creates more engaging and interactive jobs for retail / ecommerce staff

-What are people buying through live shopping?
+What are people buying through live commerce?

 Is live shopping for everyone?
 That's a fair question.
 We've seen that live shopping isn't restricted to a single industry or price point.
 That being said, live shopping tends to work best for high consideration products.
 High consideration doesn't necessarily equal high cost however.